peterpf/modern-typst-resume/lib.typ

   // A avatar that is pictures in the top-right corner of the resume, or none.
   avatar: none,

-  // A list of contact options.
+  // A list of contact options, defaults to an empty set.
   contact-options: (),

   // The resume's content.